Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: Results for heavy-ion reactions

-Our PHSD results in Fig.~\ref{raa62e} underestimate $R_{\rm AA}$ besides touching the lower error bars of the experimental data at low and high $\rm p_T$.
-Although the shadowing effect enhances $R_{\rm AA}$ at low $\rm p_T$, there is still a large discrepancy between the experimental data and our results in the range of $\rm p_T$ between 2.5 and 4 GeV, which clearly lacks an explanation.
-We mention that a similar pattern of results has been shown in Ref.~\cite{He:2014epa} and partially been attributed to the Cronin effect.
-We recall that the Cronin effect for the charm quarks is included in the PHSD via the EPS09 package used for the shadowing effect as explained in Section III.
+Our PHSD results in figure~\ref{raa62e} underestimate $R_{\rm AA}$ besides touching the lower error bars of the experimental data at low and high $\rm p_T$.
+Although the shadowing and Cronin effects enhance $R_{\rm AA}$ at low $\rm p_T$, there is still a large discrepancy between the experimental data and our results in the range of $\rm p_T$ between 2.5 and 4 GeV, which clearly lacks an explanation.
+We mention that a similar pattern of results has been shown in Ref.~\cite{He:2014epa}.

-In spite of the difficulty in reproducing $R_{\rm AA}$, the elliptic flow $v_2$ of single electrons at $\sqrt{s_{\rm NN}}=$62.4 GeV is well described by the PHSD approach up to $p_T \approx$ 2 GeV/c irrespective whether the shadowing effect is included or not, as shown in Fig.~\ref{v2e62}.
+In spite of the difficulty in reproducing $R_{\rm AA}$, the elliptic flow $v_2$ of single electrons at $\sqrt{s_{\rm NN}}=$62.4 GeV is well described by the PHSD approach irrespective whether the shadowing effect is included or not, as shown in figure~\ref{v2e62}.
 The $v_2$ of single electrons from $B-$meson decay is small at low transverse momentum for the same reason as at $\sqrt{s_{\rm NN}}=$200 GeV.